meshery/meshery/docs/pages/installation/minikube.md

 Follow the [installation steps](/installation/quick-start) to setup the mesheryctl CLI and install Meshery.

 **Users using docker driver**:

-After completing meshery installation steps execute below command to establish connectivity between Meshery and Kubernetes server :
+After completing the Meshery installation, execute the following command to establish connectivity between Meshery and Kubernetes cluster:

  <pre class="codeblock-pre"><div class="codeblock">
  <div class="clipboardjs">